×

 In New York City, federal money laundering cases are typically heard in the U.S. District Court for the Southern District of New York, located at 500 Pearl Street, or the Eastern District of New York, located at 225 Cadman Plaza East in Brooklyn.

-Q: What Is the Minimum Sentence for Federal Money Laundering?
+Q: What Is the Minimum Sentence for Federal Money Laundering In NYC?

 A: Although there is no minimum sentence required by federal money laundering regulations, the U.S. Sentencing Guidelines serve as a reference for sentencing.
 There is no minimum penalty, but depending on the amount laundered, criminal history, and whether the laundering utilized advanced techniques or encouraged another crime, the punishments can range from probation to 20 years in prison.